ColoradoDemography/Server-and-Website-Documentation/doc/application-directory.md

 - [Github](https://github.com/ColoradoDemography/D3_Unemployment)
 - [Application Link](https://gis.dola.colorado.gov/D3_Unemployment)

 Chart showing unemployment statistics by county from the Bureau of Labor and Statistics.
 BLS updates this data roughly monthly.
 Currently doing the pull using an R script that can be found at (https://github.com/ColoradoDemography/BLS_Unemployment_R).
 This creates a json file that then needs to be modified slightly.
 Found it easiest to do this in notepad, could probably modify the script to do it though. the [] at the ends and the / have to be deleted.
 Once ready, put this file in google cloud.
+The length of the chart needs to be extended in the program with each new year.

 ### Unemployment Ribbon
 - [Application Link](https://gis.dola.colorado.gov/apps/unemployment_ribbon/)